 GeneCards Summary for CUL3 Gene

 CUL3 (Cullin 3) is a Protein Coding gene.
-Diseases associated with CUL3 include pseudohypoaldosteronism, type iia and pseudohypoaldosteronism, type iie.
-Among its related pathways are Immune System and Signaling by GPCR.
+Diseases associated with CUL3 include pseudohypoaldosteronism, type iie and pseudohypoaldosteronism, type iia.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include protein homodimerization activity and ubiquitin-protein transferase activity.
 An important paralog of this gene is CUL1.

 UniProtKB/Swiss-Prot Summary for CUL3 Gene